Max Ruddock: Early career

 Ruddock was born in 1914 in Marrickville, New South Wales, the son of Stanley Ruddock, a forestry officer, and May Myers Ruddock (née Cropper).
 He was educated at Fort Street Boys High School and later attended the University of Sydney.
 At university he gained a Bachelor of Economics (BEc) in 1935 and a Masters (MEc) three years later in 1938.

 Originally working as a teacher, he continued his academic studies, becoming an Associate of the Australian Society of Accountants in 1940.
 He married Emmie Chappell on 24 August 1940 and had two daughters and a son, Philip Maxwell.
 He was then employed as an economic adviser to the Commonwealth government in 1942 and the Deputy Prices Commissioner from 1942 to 1948, but was forced to return to Sydney, owing to his mother-in-law suffering from cancer.
-Ruddock was then appointed as a board director at David Jones Limited from 1948 to 1949, a director of Jones Brothers (1949–1952) and became a public accountant from 1956.
+Ruddock was then appointed as a board director at David Jones from 1948 to 1949, a director of Jones Brothers (1949–1952) and became a public accountant from 1956.